-This iconic piece of German Dada design appeared on page 178 of the hugely successfully Kurt Tucholsky and John Heartfield collaboration Deutschland, Deutschland, über alles.
+This iconic piece of Weimar Republic graphic design appeared on page 178 of the hugely successfully Kurt Tucholsky – John Heartfield collaboration Deutschland, Deutschland, über alles (Germany, Germany, Above Everything).

-Published in 1929 by Neuer Deutscher Verlag, Tucholsky’s picture-survey was a devastating critique of the Weimar Republic.
+Released in 1929 by the Heartfield-Herzfelde publishing partnership Neuer Deutscher Verlag, Tucholsky’s picture-survey was a devastating critique of Weimar Republic society.

-It’s certainly one of John Heartfield’s most amusing images.
-He would later use his sharp sense of humor to devastating effect against fascists, Adolf Hitler, and The Third Reich.
-He would turn the words of their hyperbolic speeches against them by including satiric captions that echoed their words.
-He modified their phrases to reveal the hatred, lies, and logic errors in their quotes.
+A Berlin Saying is certainly one of John Heartfield’s most amusing images.
+He used his sharp sense of humor in his anti-Nazi images to devastating effect against fascists, Adolf Hitler, and The Third Reich.
+He used their boastful words against them.
+Many of his most famous collages included captions that satirically echoed fascist and Nazi propaganda.
+He cleverly revealed their hatred, lies, and logic errors.

-This image allows the view to see the kind of notes to the rotogravure masters Heartfield included in his photo montages.
+This collage lets the viewer see the type of instruction to rotogravure masters that Heartfield always included in his art.
 This year, the exhibition plans to offer some high-resolution photographs of Heartfield original work, known by scholars as maquettes.

-The politics in Weimar Republic, Germany, can be viewed as an eerie mirror of the politics during the 2016 American presidential campaign.
+The politics in Weimar Republic, Germany, can be viewed as an strange mirror of the politics during the 2016 American presidential campaign.
 Germans were angry and concerned about their financial future.
 Minority groups, specifically Jews, were targeted as scapegoats for the country’s ills.
-In this climate, people be willing to put an authoritarian figure, a fascist or a dictator, in power.
+In this climate, people are willing to trust their country to an authoritarian figure, a fascist or a dictator.

 Was it a Berlin saying that Adolf Hitler was the only person who could make Germany great again?